tytydraco/yessleep/out/Something_Evil_is_Seeping_into_Fernsmouth.md

 “Beat it!”
 I yelled at them.
 They froze heads snapping up.
 Their eyes were wide mouths agape with sharp yellow teeth.
 One snarled, and I leapt back a hand on my throat.
 What was I thinking?
 They could maul me if they wanted to.
 Instead they barked loudly before tearing off into the neighbourhood.
 Grumbling, I stuffed my garbage back and wearily stepped into my home.

 The tv hummed away, I couldn’t even remember what I had thrown on.
 I felt restless, as Heather's words rang in my head.
 Guilt made my insides boil.
 Though I didn’t know why.
 Praying had offered little consolation.
 If the lord was listening, he offered no signs.
 I shut off the tv, the silence deafening.
 Every creak of the house seemed so much louder than it had before.
 My clock ticked and tocked, an unceasing marching beat.

 The sound was just audible enough that I had to stop several times, to make sure it was real.
 It was coming from my backyard.
 Slowly I crept towards my backdoor, the glass window fogged up from the night air.
 I tried in vain to look through it, but I could just barely make out the shapes in my backyard.
 The blurry forms of my garden beds, and a table I had left out were just visible.
 The sound was wet, occasionally a snap would accompany the sound of something being torn.
 Slipping on my shoes, I grew bold and opened the backdoor.

 Yellow light flooded the backyard, showing nothing.
 The sound stopped.
 From where I stood, I could see over the fence that hemmed in my yard.
 Three sets of glowing eyes peered back at me.
 The shapes were lithe just visible in the dark.
 They started growling.
 I leapt back looking at what must have been the three dogs from earlier, or coyotes.
 I had no idea of knowing.
 I opened my mouth to yell at them, when a fourth shape rose from the dark.

-It moved slowly in a fluid motion, its eyes glowing in the dark.Then it moved forward.
+It moved slowly in a fluid motion, its eyes glowing in the dark.
+Then it moved forward.
 A long pale hand with sharp yellow nails, rested on the top of my fence.
 The fingers were covered in a dark red.
 Some tiny voice in my head told me it was blood.
 The light shone on the torso of the figure, revealing the ends of snow white hair, and a long slender neck.
 The jaw of the figure was matted in blood.
 The dogs began barking, yapping in a loud frenzy.
 The figure raised another blood covered hand in a wave.
 The lips began moving a hissing sound coming from them.
 Like they were trying to talk.

 I didn’t wait to listen.
 I slammed the door shut, watching as the figure leapt over the fence and started walking straight towards the backdoor.
 I screamed and burst out of my front door, into the cold night.
 Something slammed behind me, glass broke.
 My keys were still in the house, so I sprinted down the sidewalk, screaming the entire way.
 I could hear the figure behind me, footsteps getting closer, the dogs growling and yapping.